Exodromy: Aide-mémoire on the topology of posets profinite posets

-We say that a stratification is \defn{finite} or \defn{noetherian} if and only if its base poset is so.
-We say that the stratification $f\colon\fromto{X}{P}$ is \defn{constructible} if and only if, for any $p\in P$, the open subset $X_{\geq p}\subseteq X$ is retrocompact -- i.e., its intersection with any quasicompact open $V\subseteq X$ is again quasicompact. \end{dfn}
+We say that a stratification is \defn{finite} if and only if its base poset is finite.
+We say that the stratification $f\colon\fromto{T}{P}$ is \defn{constructible} if and only if, for all $p\in P$, the open subset $T_{\geq p}\subset T$ is retrocompact -- i.e., for every quasicompact open $ V\subset T$, the intersection $ V \intersect T_{\geq p} $ is quasicompact. \end{dfn}

-\subsection{Hochster duality}
+\subsection{Hochster Duality}

-The functor $A$ can also be extended to \emph{profinite posets} -- i.e., proöbjects in the category of finite posets.
-In order to study stratifications on schemes, this turns out to be convenient.

-\begin{ntn} We write the $\poSet$ for $1$-category of posets, and $\poSetfin$ for the $1$-category of finite posets.
-Passing to proöbjects, we obtain the $1$-category $\Pro(\poSet)$ of proposets and the full subcategory $\Pro(\poSetfin)$ of proöbjects in the category of finite posets -- which we call \emph{profinite posets}. \end{ntn}

-\begin{dfn} For any topological space $X$, we write $\FC(X)$ for the $1$-category of finite, nondegenerate, constructible stratifications $\fromto{X}{P}$.
-Please observe that $\FC(X)$ is an inverse $1$-category that is (equivalent to) a poset.
+In this section we recall Hochster's characterization of topological spaces that arise as the Zariski space of a coherent scheme in terms of \proobjects in the category of finite posets.
+This characterization provides a convenient way to study stratifications of schemes.

+\begin{ntn} For any topological space $T$, we write $\FC(T)$ for the $1$-category of finite, nondegenerate, constructible stratifications $\fromto{T}{P}$.
+We abuse notation and write merely $P$ for an object $\fromto{T}{P}$ of this category, leaving the structure morphism implicit.
+The $1$-category $\FC(T)$ is, up to equivalence, an inverse poset in which $P\leq Q$ if and only if $P$ \textit{refines} $Q$.
+That is, $P\leq Q$ if and only if the structure morphism $\fromto{T}{Q}$ factors through the structure morphism $\fromto{T}{P}$. \end{ntn}